Last Updated on 29 January 2026 by Cycloscope

 Peipus lake

-Their houses are built in traditional style and people still practice the old Orthodox religion, prior to the reform of the mid-seventeenth century.
-In Kolkja you can visit the Museum of Old Believers.
+Their houses are built in a traditional style, and people still practice the old Orthodox religion, as it was before the mid-seventeenth-century reform.
+In Kolkja, you can visit the Museum of Old Believers.

 4. Cycle Route Värska – Pärnu